pretix/pretix-docs/docs/topics/customer-accounts.md

 Fill out the fields that are displayed after you selected "OpenID Connect" with the information from your SSO provider.

 If you want your customers to log in exclusively via SSO and not create accounts via pretix directly, navigate to :navpath:Your organizer → Settings → General:, open the :btn:Customer accounts: tab, and uncheck the box next to "Allow customers to log in with email address and password".

+#### Technical details for using pretix as an SSO client

+In order to use an SSO provider with pretix, it has to fulfill the following requirements:

+ - Implementation according to OpenID Connect Core 1.0.
+ - Published meta-data document at <issuer>/.well-known/openid-configuration as specified in [https://openid.net/specs/openid-connect-discovery-1_0.html](OpenID Connect Discovery 1.0).
+ - Support for Authorization code flow (`response_type=code`) with `response_mode=query`.
+ - Support for client authentication using client ID and client secret and without public key cryptography.